ppouliot/puppet-hieradata/README.md

 To switch to a specific branch specify one of the names branch names above replacing the name of the branch in the following command.

-  git branch staging
+  git checkout staging

 To commit changes upstream use the following example as a guide replacing the name of the branch with the current branchname

   git add *
-  git commit -m "some changes to Production" git push origin staging
+  git commit -m "I made some changes to staging hiera data" git push origin staging

 ## Reference